How To Recognize Burnout And What To Do About It

 - Mental exhaustion could result from doing a high volume of detailed or complex work for long periods, like someone in data entry, engineering, or law might.

 - Emotional exhaustion can come from jobs where people have to consistently give of themselves and provide high levels of compassion or empathy, like healthcare workers, mental health professionals, substance use counselors, or case workers.
 In such roles, exhaustion can also escalate into the more serious condition of compassion fatigue.
-You better watch out and have yourself checked once you experience compassion fatigue.

 - Creative exhaustion could happen when someone in a creative field has to complete too many projects or has too much creative energy demanded of them within a time frame, like designers, artists, journalists, and educators.